mattschofield/knapsackery/README.md

 TODO:

-Automatically calculate weightings to item ordering.
+Automatically calculate weightings used in item ordering.
 - need to know the average ratio of weight:cube and balance it out to order the items
 - e.g. if weight = 2*cube, apply 0.33 to weight and 0.67 to cube.
-Should work (ish).

-Build into a web-service and test

 if there's time:

-Try different packing approach:
+Possible extensions of models/PackingStrategy.coffee:
+1:
-1. Keep instantiating large vans and adding item at a time
+    1) Keep instantiating large vans and adding item at a time
-2. When all items are added to a van, try and minimise the van.
+    2) When all items are added to a van, try and minimise the van.